sabinecelina/Collaborative-Software-Development/README.md

-# MSoftware Development in Teams with Open Source Tools
+# Software Development in Teams with Open Source Tools

 In the 6th semester, I joined a class on a collaborative software development project using open-source tools.
 The course emphasized teamwork and covered advanced topics in software development, including: